Frequently Asked Questions

 Like any Indo trip, it is absolutely mandatory to consult your physician at least 4 weeks prior to departure and to have full-coverage Travel Insurance for the duration of your stay.
 Emergency care is available but can be expensive and is best taken care of by your insurance providers.

 Malaria exists outside of the major tourist destinations in Indonesia.
-While the risk is low, it is suggested that you take preventative measures before coming to Sumatra.
-Talk to your local physician before leaving to work out the best solution.
+The risk is low, please talk to your local physician before leaving to work out the best solution.

 You can check out travel warnings here: